 When students know exactly what is required of them, they are better able to navigate through your course and meet class expectations.
 Here’s an example:

 Students in this course are expected to attend two one-hour lectures each week starting in Week 1.
 Between weeks 2 and 4, students will attend an additional online study session of one hour weekly.
 Weeks 5 and 6 will be devoted to working on the final project and studying for the exam.
 The final exam will last for three sessions in week 7.

 Designing the outcomes of your course is a crucial step.
 You can either add this to your own personal notes or include it for review by your students (or both).
 Use action statements to describe what it is your student will achieve.

 “Students will be able to analyze marketing data and trends and identify which strategies work best based on the business type.”

 This will generally help both learners and you as it identifies a clear learning outcome that will signal whether the learner has grasped the material.

 Course Assessment Plans

 Assessment plans fall in line with learning objectives.
 While your learning objectives identify what the student will learn, the assessment allows you and the student to have a clear picture of how well they have mastered the objectives.
 Your outline will identify the types and frequency of assessments.

 Will there be a weekly quiz?
-A quiz at the end of each module?
+Assessments at the end of each module?
 Written essays?
 Group projects?

 The assessment part of the outline will specify the frequency and type of assessment and how these will be used as an overall metric of student learning.
 Here’s an example:

 Assessments will consist of three weekly tests and a final exam.
 There will also be additional pop quizzes to assess learning and measure progress.

 Another important component of your outline is the listing of the instructional materials you will use to deliver the course.